WORKING WITH ENTITIES IN YOUR COLLECTION

 Step 4: Click the Save button once you have finished.

-If the entity is intended to feature any other attached materials (Supporting Files), click the Add File button and select the desired file(s) from within the file browser.
+If the entity is intended to feature any other attached materials (Supporting Files), click the Add file button and select the desired file(s) from within the file browser.

+Step 6: Decide who should be able to see and edit the entity.
+By default, the new entity is only visible to you and other users with admin or editor permissions.
+To change these settings, click on the Share button in the right sidebar.
 Add any new users (individuals or groups) who should have access to the entity, choose if they should be able to see and/or edit the entity, and click Save changes.
 Remember, if you’d like the entity to be available to everyone who has access to your Uwazi collection, make sure to share it with the Public.

 How to directly add PDFs to the Library

-Step 2: At the bottom of the screen, click on the Upload PDF(s) to Create button.
+Step 2: At the bottom of the screen, click on the Upload PDF(s) to create button.

 Step 3: Select the desired PDF(s) from within the file browser.
-(To select more than one file, hold down the CTRL key or the Command key before clicking.)
+To select more than one file, hold down the CTRL key or the Command key before clicking.

 Step 4: Once uploaded, the PDF will appear attached to a new entity in the Library with a Name property that is automatically filled in with the PDF file’s name.